INJURIES: Ice doesn’t heal or ease pain. Wheatgrass extract does

 Bloody noses, open wounds, bruises, sprained ankles, cuts, scratches, abrasions and deep tissue injuries such as corked, torn or pulled muscles all respond to wheatgrass extract treatment.

-Wheatgrass can do a better job, faster.
+Wheatgrass extract can do a much better job alone - and faster.

 Injuries - how to hasten recovery